 Asking Additional Questions

 It’s not uncommon for claimants to think of additional questions after their initial consultations.
-If this occurs, you should not be afraid to make note of those concerns and share them with your attorney at your next meeting.
+You shouldn’t be afraid to make note of concerns and share them with your attorney at next meeting.

-You could even call the attorney and ask the questions right away.
+You could even call and ask the questions right away.
 The response you receive can also play a crucial role in helping you make your decision.

 Assessing the Law Firm’s Professional Network